Kernel Two-Sample Tests for Manifold Data: Theoretical extensions to manifold with boundary and noisy data

 \begin{assumption} $\calM$ is a $d$-dimensional compact $C^\infty$ sub-manifold isometrically embedded in $\R^m$, where the boundary $\partial \calM$ is also $C^\infty$. \end{assumption}

-The analysis proceeds using similar techniques, and is based on the local kernel integral lemma, which handles when $x$ is on or near to $\partial \calM$ (Lemma \ref{lemma:local-kernel-boundary}).
-Theorem \ref{thm:power} extends under an additional Assumption \ref{assump:contri-delta2-belt} and certain changes in the constants and condition \eqref{eq:cond-small-sigma-2}, and see the specifics in Theorem \ref{thm:power-boundary}.
+The analysis proceeds using similar techniques and is based on the local kernel integral lemma (Lemma \ref{lemma:local-kernel-boundary}), which handles when $x$ is on or near to $\partial \calM$.
+Theorem \ref{thm:power} then extends under an additional Assumption \ref{assump:contri-delta2-belt} and certain modifications of the constants and condition \eqref{eq:cond-small-sigma-2}, see the specifics in Theorem \ref{thm:power-boundary}.

-\begin{remark} When data densities $p$ and $q$ are compactly supported on some domain $\Omega$ in $\R^m$ and $\Omega$ has a smooth boundary, this is a special case of the manifold-with-boundary setting where $d = m$.
+\begin{remark}[Euclidean space] When data densities $p$ and $q$ are compactly supported on some domain $\Omega$ in $\R^m$ and $\Omega$ has a smooth boundary, this is a special case of the manifold-with-boundary setting where $d = m$.
 Our theoretical result thus covers such cases.
 When $m$ is large, there is a curse-of-dimensionality revealed by the $\gamma^{d}$ factor in the required lower bound of $n$ in the condition \eqref{eq:cond-sigma}. \end{remark}

 We start by establishing the following lemma, which is the counterpart of Lemma \ref{lemma:local-kernel}.